 Surface provides description only.
 Full text is available to ProQuest subscribers.
 Ask your Librarian for assistance.

 Hague, Euan, "Places of memories and memories of place: Scotlands and Scottishnesses in the 1990s" (1998).
-Geography - Dissertations.
-Paper 23.
+Geography and the Environment - Dissertations.
+23.